-Method to resolve a network partition Number of nodes Required hardware Circumstance where failover cannot be performed When all network channels are disconnected Circumstance where both servers fail over Time required to resolve network partition СОМ 2 Serial cable COM error The master server survives COM error and network disconnection occur simultaneously 0 Shared disk No limit Shared disk Disk error The master server survives None Time calculated by the heartbeat timeout and disk IO wait time is needed.
-Ping No limit Device to receive the ping command and return a response None Server that responses to the ping command survives All networks are disconnected after the ping command timeouts the specified times consecutively.
-0 COM+ shared disk 2 Serial cables shared disk COM error and disk error The master server survives None 0 ping+ shared disk No limit Device to receive the ping command and return response Shared disk None Server responding to the ping command survives None 0 Majority 3 or more None Majority of servers go down A server that can communicate with majority of servers survives None 0 Mirror disk 2 None None Both server fail over All networks are disconnected 0 None No limit None None All servers fail over All networks are disconnected 0
+СОМ 2 Serial cable COM error The master server survives COM error and network disconnection occur simultaneously 0 DISK No limit Shared disk Disk error The master server survives None Time calculated by the heartbeat timeout and disk IO wait time is needed.
+PING No limit Device to receive the ping command and return a response None Server that responses to the ping command survives All networks are disconnected after the ping command timeouts the specified times consecutively.
+0 COM + DISK 2 Serial cables shared disk COM error and disk error The master server survives None 0 PING + DISK No limit Device to receive the ping command and return response Shared disk None Server responding to the ping command survives None 0 Majority 3 or more None Majority of servers go down A server that can communicate with majority of servers survives None 0 None No limit None None All servers fail over All networks are disconnected 0